cripterest/gada-docs/docs/API Methods/getUtilities.md

+---
+sidebar_position: 3
+---

-The `getUtilities` method returns all the utilities created via the Gada API uniquely linked to a user.
-A utility can either be created independently or derived from a [masterUtility](http:/localhost:3000/createMasterUtility).
-When you perform a `POST` request on the `getUtilities` method, you have some parameters you can leverage to control the response you get.
+The `getUtilities` method returns all the utilities created via the Gada API.
+It returns all utilities that were either created by a user through the [createUtility](http:/localhost:3000/createUtility) method, or derived from a [masterUtility](http:/localhost:3000/createMasterUtility).

-The `getUtilities` request has 3 valuable parts the `id`, `params` and `method` and looks like the code snippet below:
+The `getUtilities` method accepts three optional arguments `_userId`, `_derived` and `_masterUtilityId`.

 ```json
   {